 Enjoy.
 Each.
 Day.

 Why these three words?
 Here’s the story.
-A reader commented on one of my blog posts, stating that “divorce is a fate worse than death.”
+A reader commented on one of my articles, “divorce is a fate worse than death.”

 Now, my gut reaction to this statement was that this reader has obviously never experienced the death of someone close to him.
 Otherwise, he would not have written this.
 I can speak firsthand, as someone who went through a divorce and who lost my father.
-Two entirely different things and not that I am judging him at all, but I’ll take the divorce over that any day of the week.
+Two entirely different things and not that I am judging him at all, but I’ll take the divorce over death any day of the week.
 The bottom line is, divorce and death are very very different and I don’t think they should be compared.

 Dude, take a pill.
 Divorce is not a fate worse than death.
 For example, I am divorced.
 I started my day with a run by the river, and then met my girlfriend for brunch.
 After that, I went to the movies and then had a long call with my Dad about nothing before having a beer.
 It’s been a pretty good day so far.
 I haven’t been dead before, so I can’t say definitively, but just going out on a limb, I’d say this is not a fate worse than death.

 What many people don’t know how to do is to take all the things they can’t control, put them on a plate and set them aside.
 Doing this makes room for: peace, acceptance, and action, meaning doing the things you can control.
 This includes what you choose to do each day of your life.

 I’ll start with this example.
 You can wake up and do one of these two things:

 #1.
-You can lay there thinking, ‘The house is empty.
+You can lie there thinking, ‘The house is empty.
 My ex is waking up with his new girlfriend, happy as can be.’
 ‘My kids are at their house and they love her.’
 ‘I am going to be alone forever.’
-You can then cry and worry about it all day, sit around watching old “Friends” episodes and order a pizza.
+You can then cry and worry about it all day, sit around watching old “Friends” episodes and ordering a pizza.

 #2 You can wake up and look out the window and see that the sun is shining.
 You can think, ‘What do I want to do on this beautiful day that is such a gift to me?’
 ‘Do I want to go for a walk, call a girlfriend, go shopping, plan a vacation, go see my family, do some volunteer work?’
 ‘What do I want for breakfast?
 I can have anything I want!’